ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 ## Integrate with database using Exposed ORM

 We are going to build a TODO RESTful API.
 In order to store all the `Task` information, we need an ORM like Eloquent.
-Ktor designed to be a slim, light-weight framework, there is no ORM builtin.
+Ktor designed to be a slim, light-weight framework, so there is no ORM builtin.
 Fortunately, there is an ORM framework called Exposed that develop by JetBrains!

 ### Add dependencies

 Before using Exposed, we need to decide which database we are going to use.
-In this article, we will use [H2](https://www.h2database.com/html/main.html) in-memory database to provide a similar experience with SQLite.
+In this article, we will use SQLite database to store data in a file.
 Just like we manage our dependencies using `composer.json`.
 In Ktor, we defined our dependencies using Gradle's
 `build.gradle.kts` file.
-Open it and add `exposed-core`, `exposed-dao`, `exposed-jdbc` for Exposed also `h2` for H2 driver.
+Open it and add `exposed-core`, `exposed-dao`, `exposed-jdbc` for Exposed, also `sqlite-jdbc` for SQLite driver.
 Our `dependencies` sections will look like this:

 ```
+val exposed_version: String by project
+val sqlite_version: String by project

+// ...

 dependencies {
+    // ...
     implementation("org.jetbrains.exposed:exposed-core:$exposed_version")
     implementation("org.jetbrains.exposed:exposed-dao:$exposed_version")
     implementation("org.jetbrains.exposed:exposed-jdbc:$exposed_version")
-    implementation("com.h2database:h2:$h2_version")
+    implementation("org.xerial:sqlite-jdbc:$sqlite_version")
+    // ...
 }
 ```